keninette/kbj-la-meujie-v2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Auto-deploy

+The app can be found at https://kbj-la-meujie-v2-a4hn.vercel.app/.
+Any push/merge to master will trigger it automatically.